trisacrypto/trisa/docs/content/testnet/trisa-cli.en.md

 $ trisa transfer -i outgoing.json -k private.pem
 ```

 If both an output path and the private key are provided then a JSON file is produced with the unsealed envelope that can be read using the `open` command or resent using the `seal` command.
-Note that the `.pb` extension is not allowed in this case.

 You can also use a secure envelope payload template to seal and transfer an envelope in one step instead of using the intermediate `seal` command: